jamzi/devhealth/content/blog/food-scraper/index.md

 We had to use another approach, different than executing all web scrapers together in one function.

 Instead of scraping all the restaurants together in a serverless function, I created a common function where you just passed the restaurant name as a query parameter.
-The function than runs Puppeteer, visits the site and scrapes the content.
+The function then runs Puppeteer, visits the site and scrapes the content.

 On the frontend, we now do multiple requests and we treat responses individually, as we don't need to wait for other restaurants.
 This greatly reduces the time it takes to execute a function and it also improves loading perception, as we can add loaders to individual restaurants.